McMerrison/OCR-Project/README.md

 	line 3: Number of images in current set

-	Every pair of lines after:
+	Every pair of lines after (Each pair should correspond to one OCR, # of pairs should match line 2):

 	- Nickname for OCR